 Cloud adopters gain scalability and cost-savings, but they must also consider data sovereignty.
-Especially for global organizations, understanding that your data is subject to the rules and laws of the country in which it resides can help you avoid unnecessary legal and compliance headaches.
+Especially for global organisations, understanding that your data is subject to the rules and laws of the country in which it resides can help you avoid unnecessary legal and compliance headaches.

-While this is true of any region, Canada has a number of laws and attitudes that make it wise for Canadian organizations to keep data within their own borders.
+While this is true of any region, Canada has a number of laws and attitudes that make it wise for Canadian organisations to keep data within their own borders.
 Whether it’s a legal obligation, a compliance obligation or simply perception, Canadian data residency can benefit you in more ways than one.

 PIPEDA doesn’t actually require companies to keep their data within Canada.
-However, it does hold organizations accountable for the information they collect and requires them to provide the same level of protection for that personal information even when it’s in transit and or being processed.
+However, it does hold organisations accountable for the information they collect and requires them to provide the same level of protection for that personal information even when it’s in transit and or being processed.
 Keeping the data within Canadian borders, and in known locations, can help with that.